jaalto/project--shell-script-performance-and-portability/README.md

 # MODERATE PERFORMANCE GAINS

-- It is about 2-3 times faster to split a string into an array using `eval` than using a here-string.
+- It is about 4-5 times faster to split a string into an array using Bash list   rather than here-string.
 This is because Bash
   [HERE STRING](https://www.gnu.org/software/bash/manual/bash.html#Here-Strings)
   `<<<` uses a